dsulimchuk/chatapp/README.md

 - Java 21
 - Spring Boot 3.4.5
 - Spring WebSocket for real-time communication
+- Spring Data JPA for database access
+- PostgreSQL for message storage
+- Flyway for database migrations
 - Thymeleaf for server-side rendering
 - SockJS and STOMP for WebSocket client